Health Canada’s Forward Regulatory Plan: 2025-2027

 This initiative is not part of a formal regulatory cooperation workplan.

-The proposed amendments would consider existing provincial and territorial regulatory regimes and approaches taken by other foreign regulators that use regulatory tools to address drug and medical device shortages.
+The proposed amendments consider existing provincial and territorial regulatory regimes and approaches taken by other foreign regulators that use regulatory tools to address drug and medical device shortages.

 Potential impacts:

-The proposed amendments would apply to businesses involved in the sale of drugs and medical devices in Canada.
+The proposed amendments apply to businesses involved in the sale of drugs and medical devices in Canada.

-This regulatory proposal would:
+This regulatory proposal will :

 • reduce the likelihood that people in Canada are harmed by drug and medical device shortages